A1y0sh4/The-Great-Unciv-Rework/README.md

 -It's been added a religious victory and some civs have it as their favourite one (Byzantium, Celts, The Ottomans, Spain, Arabia, Ethiopia, Siam)

 -It's been added the ability to relocate your Capital (by selling your Palace and rebuilding it in any city that you want).
-Now We Love The King Day also give +15% Gold and Production in Capital, and Palaces are built 50% faster when under the value -10 Happiness.
+Now We Love The King Day also give +15% Gold and Production in Capital and Palaces are built 50% faster when under the value -10 Happiness.

 -Scouts is now the ancient era starting unit